sherine-aishu/Portfolio-project-4/README.md

    * We will expose port 9090 outside the application container but we will not port map it with host port 9090.
 (Reason: Application container need not to be exposed outside as we have nginx container to serve the incoming requests. )

-   * By default, all ports will be open for the containers to communicate between each other.
+   * By default, all ports will be open for the containers to communicate between each other within the same host.

    * From nginx the traffic will be forwarded to application container and our clients will be able to access our application.